Guide To Buying Craft Magnifiers

 Held Craft Magnifying Glass.

-Pro: Magnification with both hands free to work on your craft
+Magnification with both hands free to work on your craft tasks.

 power should I choose?

-- The higher the power the shorter the focal length(work or reading distance) and the smaller the field
+- The higher the power the shorter the focal lengt and the

 Do I need a craft magnifying glass with a light?